 - The product has simply reached the end of its natural lifecycle

 The official discontinuance of a product begins with an End Of Sale (EOS) announcement.
 When EOS is announced, support policies for the product shift and the product begins an End Of Life (EOL) transition period.
 Customers should be encouraged to begin moving to alternative products.
 During the transition period, the EOS product continues to be supported under existing customer support agreements.
-Once EOL is complete, an announcement is made and Gigamon no longer provides Standard or Premium support options for the product.
+Once EOL is complete, an announcement is made and Gigamon will no longer provide support under Product Support and Software Maintenance Agreements.

 The following are general guidelines to use for the discontinuation of sales and support for Gigamon products:

-- Customers will be notified of product EOS when a product is removed from the price list and is no longer generally available.
-Notification to customers is provided on the support section of the Gigamon web site as well as Gigamon Customer Portal.
+Customers will be notified of product EOS when a product is removed from the price list and is no longer generally available.
+Notification to customers is provided on the Gigamon Customer Portal and Gigamon Partner Portal.
 In some cases, customers may be contacted directly.